-Embick, being a local company, have experienced a great deal of damages obviously because of our past wind disasters from hurricanes and tropical storms.
+Embick Enterprises, being a local company, has experienced a great deal of damages obviously because of our past wind disasters from hurricanes and tropical storms.

 Typical gable ends have four major areas of weaknesses that create risks of failures in high winds.
 The first and most common area of weakness is the fastening of roof sheathing.
 A second closely related weakness is the support/anchorage of roof overhangs at the gable end.
 The third most common area of weakness is at the bottom of the gable end wall and involves the connections between the rectangular wall, the triangular wall, and the ceiling diaphragm.
 The fourth area of weakness is the framing members and connections that form the structure of the gable end wall.

 Our repairs come with a warranty so you can rest assured that we stand behind our work.
 With several trucks on the road, we are quick to service our repair calls in order to give you the best service possible.
 Call today to set up a FREE estimate.